Today’s executives have more choices than ever when opting to either implement or upgrade an enterprise resource planning (ERP) solution.

 Sound familiar?
 If your ERP implementation is displaying any of these characteristics it is generally an indication the programme could be veering off course.
 Our Consultants can assist to reduce the risk and the underlying cost by helping you keep a grip on your deliverables, control the incremental steps and generate lasting value.

 We can do this by;

-- Embedding QA in the journey and asking the right questions of the project to identify the correct outcomes to keep your ERP implementation strategy aligned to your business goals.
+- Embedding QA in the journey and asking the right questions of the project to identify the correct outcomes so that your ERP implementation strategy aligns with your business goals.

-- Mature business analysis competency to capture any gaps between organisational needs and solution capabilities to determine internal stakeholder and external customer expectations to increase stakeholder buy-in
+- Establishing mature business analysis competency, capturing any gaps between organisational needs and solution capabilities, and determining internal stakeholder and external customer expectations.
+Result = increase stakeholder buy-in

-- Managing Risk - ERP Implementations demand change.
-And with change comes risk.
-Some risks you can see, some risks you can predict, some risks can plan for and some you can’t.
-Focusing on minimising risk & development of mitigation strategies ensures project performance
+- Managing Risk – ERP Implementations demand change.
+With change comes risk.
+Some risk can be seen, some predicted, some planned for and some that takes you by surprise.
+A strong focus on minimizing risk and developing mitigation strategies ensures high-level project performance.

 - Evaluating your project’s key deliverables and providing demonstrable recommendations for areas in need of improvement

-Get in touch today for a smoother implementation and to ensure your ERP project remains on the right track and stays there until the finish line by arranging an in-confidence discussion with our ERP specialist Emma Pryce.
+Want an efficient implementation?
+Get in touch today and ensure your ERP project gets off on the right track and stays there.
+Arrange an in-confidence discussion with our ERP specialist Emma Pryce.

 Looking for related information on the controlled implementation of ERP solutions?
 Check out this success story with The Produce Company.